15 Top Venture Capital Firms Investing in E-Commerce

 Image of Diverse Angels - Top VCs in E-Commerce

-The firm backs companies across a wide range of technology sectors, including e-commerce, health care, and fintech.
-Their portfolio includes the investment marketplace Republic, which reached a $1 billion valuation, and the AI audio platform Sounder, which marked a successful exit for the firm.
+The firm invests across a wide range of industries, including e-commerce, software, and health care, focusing on seed and early-stage rounds.
+Their portfolio includes the investment marketplace Republic, which crossed a $1 billion valuation, and the AI platform Sounder, which provided the firm with a successful exit.

-Diverse Angels is a compelling choice for founders from underrepresented backgrounds who are seeking early-stage capital.
-Their broad industry focus also makes them a relevant partner for startups in many different technology fields.
+Diverse Angels is a strong potential partner for founders from underrepresented backgrounds or those building solutions for diverse markets.
+Their broad industry appetite also makes them a good match for early-stage startups in fintech, gaming, and e-commerce.

-• Industries of focus: E-Commerce, Health Care, FinTech, SaaS, Gaming, Blockchain
+• Industries of focus: E-Commerce, Software, Health Care, Blockchain, Gaming, Marketplace, Payments

 • Geographical presence: Los Angeles, California